Quake overwhelms Nepal's weak healthcare system

 He said he had been evacuated from Mount Everest base camp, where an avalanche triggered by the quake killed at least 17 climbers and injured scores.

 While Nepal’s healthcare facilities are limited, they quickly become much worse outside its major cities.
-Remote regions have only very basic medical centers that are ill-equipped to handle serious injuries.
+Remote regions have only very basic medical centres that are ill-equipped to handle serious injuries.

 Additional reporting by Sanjeev Miglani in Kathmandu, Andrew MacAskill and Mayank Bhardwaj in Delhi, Aman Shah and Suvashree Choudhury in Mumbai; Writing by Paritosh Bansal; Editing by Sophie Walker